KSheeds1/Gym-Rat-Dictionaries/TESTING.md

 ![Refactored register code](static/images/TESTING/Bugs/refactored-register-f.png)

 The refactored function was then tested manually by registering a new user.
 The register dict no longer threw a TypeError and was redirected to their profile page.
-The user was then able to select definitions to add to their favourites, the add_to_favourites function inserts the definition_id into the array and the definition is then displayed on their profile page.
+The user was then able to select definitions to add to their favourites, the add_to_favourites function inserted the definition_id into the array and the definition itself is then displayed on their profile page.

 ![Array in mongo](static/images/TESTING/Bugs/new-user-array.png)
 ![user-faves in newly registered user](static/images/TESTING/Bugs/register-user-faves.png)

 # Displaying the profile page rendered for newly registered users:
 It was noticed when a new user registered with the site that the 'else' block of the profile page was not rendering to the site.
-When overviewing the profile function in app.py, it was noted that the jinja if statement, {% if definitions|length > 0 %} would always be considered as true as the developer was sending the definitions collection to the profile so that they could be filtered to display my definitions and my favourites.
+When overviewing the profile function in app.py, it was realised that the jinja if statement, {% if definitions|length > 0 %} on profile.html would always be considered as true as the developer was sending the definitions collection to the profile so that they could be filtered to display 'my definitions' and 'my favourites'.

 ![Original profile function](static/images/TESTING/Bugs/profile-refactored.png)

 This was the root of the bug, the else block of the code was never going to be rendered as definitions were always going to be greater than zero on profile.html.
-In order to resolve this issue, it was decided to only send definitions created by the session user and to create a new array of the user_favourites array (a field in each definition in the definitions collection) to match the definitions by ID to those saved in the session users 'user_favourites' array and send that to the profile.
+In order to resolve this issue, it was decided to only send filtered definitions.
+Those created by the session user, and to create a new array from the user_favourites array (an array present in each definition document in the definitions collection) to match the definitions by ID to those saved in the session users 'user_favourites' array and send that to the profile.

 ![Refactored profile function](static/images/TESTING/Bugs/refactored-profile-f.png)